 Second, there is a lack of horizon scanning and early warning mechanism: Most existing interface bodies are not tasked, on a regular basis, with monitoring scientific developments and providing early warnings on risks related to chemicals and waste in their specific areas.
 Instead, many require external triggers to initiate work on specific issues.
-For example, the POPs Review Committee under the Stockholm Convention starts its assessments after a party to the convention nominates a given chemical for potential control.
+For example, the POPs Review Committee under the Stockholm Convention starts its assessments only after a party to the convention nominates a given chemical for potential control.
 Also, mechanisms for feeding informal early warnings by stakeholders into international governance processes are generally lacking.
 Consequently, the international community’s ability to identify new issues for concerted action, even under existing MEAs, has been restricted.
 This is in sharp contrast to the rapid increase and diversification of chemicals, products in use and wastes, as well as the rapid generation of scientific findings, that demand constant vigilance and proactive assessment.

 Third, there is a lack of bi-directional communication: Most interface bodies focus on informing policymakers about scientific evidence on specific issues, but take limited action to communicate policy developments and policy-relevant scientific questions back to the scientific community (7).
-Currently, policy needs for specific scientific evidence are often scattered over numerous documents under different MEAs and intergovernmental organizations, which are typically not read or accessible by the scientific community including funding agencies.
+Currently, policy needs for specific scientific evidence are often scattered over numerous documents under different MEAs and intergovernmental organizations, which are typically not read or accessible by the scientific community, including funding agencies.
 This lack of policy-to-science communication restricts the scientific community from responding to policy needs with timely research.

 Fourth, the wider scientific community is not sufficiently involved: Participation of scientists and practitioners (e.g. lawyers, physicians), particularly academics, in science-policy interactions on chemicals and waste remains limited, and often occurs in silos.
 This is partly due to the limited scopes of existing interface bodies in terms of the chemicals they cover and the mandates they have, and a lack of opportunities for scientists and practitioners to participate in their work.
 This inadequate engagement and participation reduces the visibility and importance of science-policy work and international chemicals and waste governance in general.
 Thus, for academics, work at the science-policy interface on chemicals and waste is most often not recognized nor rewarded, in comparison to using their time to write another academic article (11).
 This further reduces participation.

-Existing interface bodies may be improved in relation to Gaps 2–4; however, such an approach is not efficient, as a number of international negotiations would need to take place under different MEAs and intergovernmental organizations, nor is it effective, as existing interface bodies would still be bounded by their specific scopes and mandates.
+Existing interface bodies may be improved in relation to Gaps 2–4.
+However, such an approach is not efficient, as a number of international negotiations would need to take place under different MEAs and intergovernmental organizations to enact these changes; nor is it effective, as existing interface bodies would still be bounded by their specific scopes and mandates.

 A Way Forward

 Against the backdrop of these four gaps, we support the establishment of an overarching international body to facilitate and foster broad bi-directional science-policy interactions on chemicals and waste (Figure 1B).
 It needs to have an inclusive scope that can cover all chemicals and waste while avoiding duplicating the efforts of existing interface bodies (Gap 1).
 For policymakers, it would produce robust and authoritative scientific assessments, synthesizing the scientific basis and analyzing options for action.
-The assessments can be initiated through pre-agreed work programs (e.g. regular horizon scanning and early warning of new and emerging issues; Gap 2) and per request by MEAs and governing bodies of intergovernmental organizations.
+The assessments can be initiated through pre-agreed work programs (e.g. regular horizon scanning and early warning of new and emerging issues; (Gap 2) and per request by MEAs and governing bodies of intergovernmental organizations.
 It would also inform the scientific community in a timely fashion, about international policy developments and highlight policy-relevant scientific questions, e.g., by presenting at major scientific conferences and informing research funding organizations (Gap 3).
 This could in turn help to increase participation by the scientific community in its work (Gap 4).